xyys81255/Iceriver-OC/README.md

 Currently, all firmware is produced using MAC address binding.
 Please contact me through Telegram or Discord<br>
 telegram:@xyys81255<br>
 discord:xyys._81255<br>
+If you have multiple devices, you can apply for a discount.
+Please contact me for specific discounts.<br>
 The following are the available firmware versions and prices<br>

 | FW version | model | hash rate | prices | dev fee |